vackosar/vackosar.github.io/_posts/2021-10-04-electra-4x-cheaper-bert-training.md

 image: /images/electra-thumb.png
 ---

-Can you afford to train and retrain your BERT?
+Can you afford to fully train and retrain your own BERT language model?
 Training costs is important part of machine learning production as the models get bigger.
 ELECTRA is also available on [HuggingFace](https://huggingface.co/transformers/model_doc/electra.html) including a model for pre-training.